Types of food

 - savoury first course of starchy food like meat, fish or pulses with vegetables

-- second course (pudding) of milk or fruit, or both
+- second course of milk, fruit or both

 Breastfeeding will continue to benefit you and your baby.
-As you introduce drinks (for instance water with meals), always use cups rather than bottles.
+As you introduce drinks, water with meals for instance, always use cups rather than bottles.

 Diluted fruit juice can also be used if it is well diluted (one part juice to 10 parts water).

-Remember that cow’s milk must not be given as a drink until your baby is one year old however, it can be used for mixing into foods like cereal or mashed potato.
+Remember that cow’s milk must not be given as a drink until your baby is one year old, however, it can be used for mixing into foods like cereal or mashed potatoes.

 Getting enough iron

 Babies need iron in their diet to help their brains develop normally.
 Pork, beef and lamb are excellent sources of iron and serving vegetables with these will help your baby to absorb it.

 If you have decided you do not want your baby to eat meat or fish, make sure that you give them two servings a day of split pulses (red lentils, split peas, chickpeas) or tofu.